Home > 3RD CMI-PB PREDICTION CHALLENGE

 Examples of models

-• We generated 32 computational models during 1st (internal) challenge.
-These models can be accessible here
+• We generated 32 computational models during the 1st (internal) challenge.
+These models can be accessed here

-• We also generated sample models on the 2nd challenge training dataset for demonstration purposes.
-These models can be accessible here
+• We also generated sample models on the 3rd challenge training dataset for demonstration purposes.
+These models can be accessed here

-• Demonstration of model construction and submission file preparation process here
+• Access demonstration of model construction and submission file preparation process here

 Submission instructions